 After reaching East Ham tube – don’t miss the striking deco Station Parade signage opposite – chuck a left along Burgess Road.
-At its very end, where it bleeds into Watson Avenue, climb the pedestrian bridge by the atmospheric old gasworks over the North Circular.
+At its very end, where it bleeds into Watson Avenue, climb the pedestrian bridge by the atmospheric old gasworks (below) over the North Circular.
 There’s a definite moment of smugness glancing down at the choked lanes of traffic.

-River Roding aside, with its windswept views from the town quay, the other main attraction by the waterside is the leafy park which contains the walled ruins of Barking Abbey, which, unbelievably dates back to 666 AD.
+River Roding aside, with its windswept views from the Town Quay (below), the other main attraction by the waterside is the leafy park which contains the walled ruins of Barking Abbey, which, unbelievably dates back to 666 AD.

-By 909 it had been built as a female-only nunnery, and by 1066 William the Conqueror ruled the country from the abbey while he was building the Tower of London down the road.
+By the tenth century it had been built as a female-only nunnery, and by 1066 William the Conqueror ruled the country from the abbey while he was building the Tower of London down the road.

 The waterfront is home to the dozens of apartment blocks springing up with no-doubt exorbitant price tags.
 A perfect pitstop-with-a-view is the charming Boathouse Bar (featured pic, above) in the old Ice House Quarter, home to repurposed old industrial buildings, including Bow Arts and the Laura I Art Gallery.

 Just as I arrived, anticipating an alfresco pint on the cosy terrace positioned for maximum daytime sun, columns of rain swept in.
 So instead I sat inside its tiny, characterful room with framed prints, a piano and quirky bar, pictured below.
 You’ll be pleased to hear that owner Derrick is from Leytonstone, and there are craft beers, cocktails and a decent menu of vegan mezze and tacos.